 We are shipping worldwide but if there are any issues with any countries, we'll let you know.

 All packages from now on will be sent with tracking so this brings in new shipping prices:

-We can't yet open the studio to you but everything has changed.
+When we do open: everything has changed.
 We've been putting in preparations to preempt the government guidelines and will add further changes if required.